 Dr. Susan C. Faircloth (an enrolled member of the Coharie Tribe of North Carolina) is a professor and Director of the School of Education at CSU.
 She serves as a senior associate editor of the American Journal of Education, a member of the editorial board of the Journal of American Indian Education, and Chair of the technical review panel for the National Indian Education Study conducted by the National Center for Education Statistics, the Office of Indian Education, and the Educational Testing Service.
 Additionally, she serves on the American Educational Research Association (AERA) Minority Fellowship Selection Committee.
 Faircloth is a former Fulbright Senior Scholar to New Zealand, Ford Foundation Postdoctoral scholar with the Civil Rights Project/Proyecto Derechos Civiles at the University of California Los Angeles, research Fellow with the American Indian/Alaska Native Head Start Research Center at the University of Colorado Denver, and a recent William C. Friday Fellow for Human Relations.

-Dr. Alex C. Lange is an assistant professor of higher education in the School of Education at CSU.
+Dr. Alex C. Lange is a coordinator and assistant professor of higher education in the School of Education at CSU.
 Dr. Lange aims to help higher education professionals and researchers live up to their institutions' missions of quality, inclusiveness, and transformation for all members of campus communities.
 They study students minoritized by race, gender, sexuality, and ability, as well as the social forces that marginalize them during college.
 Their largest, ongoing project is a national, longitudinal study of transgender college students' journeys through undergraduate education.
 This work examines how transgender students enter into, develop within, and exit from higher education.
 Some of Dr. Lange's recent projects and collaborations include how LGBTQ+ students thrive in college, considerations for critical approaches to college student development, and the in/visibility of race and racism in LGBTQ higher education scholarship.